 Welcome from the Chair of Chemistry and Biochemistry

-We are excited to share our progress with you and invite you to learn more by browsing our website or contacting us directly!
+We are proud of our students, excited to share our progress with you, and invite you to learn more by browsing our website or contacting us directly!

 Professor and Department Chair